-cracked, or dented and are mounted securely.
+cracked, or dented and are mounted securely and check that the clamp is properly mounted and secure.

-Brake Hoses/Lines

-• Look for cracked, worn, or leaking hoses, lines, and couplings.
+Brake Hoses/Lines • Look for cracked, worn, or leaking hoses, lines, and couplings.

-Drum Brake
+Brake Drum

 - Check for cracks, dents, or holes.
-Also check for loose or missing bolts. - Check for contaminates such debris or oil/ grease. - Brake linings (where visible) should not be worn dangerously thin.
+Also check for loose or missing bolts. - Check for contaminates such debris or oil/ - Brake linings (where visible) should not be worn dangerously thin.